 There is no reason to send thank you notes for normal acts of kindness, unless it's something you really want to do.
 Here are some examples of those you don't need to worry about sending a letter:

 Most people understand it's difficult to keep track of every single person who contributed to the table filled with casseroles, sandwiches, and desserts.
-You may want to send thank you notes to people who brought food.
+You may want to send notes of appreciation to people who brought food.
 Jot down the names of anyone who shows up with food or any type of gift so you can remember while writing the note.

 Who Should Send a Thank You Note